 Arctic Ocean Shuttle

 A valid picture identification, preferably a driver's license or passport, is required for the Arctic Ocean Shuttle.
-Safety regulations also require guests to have eyewear.
-Prescription glasses or sunglasses are sufficient.
 At the time of reservation, a driver's license number or passport number is required for each guest on an Arctic Ocean Adventure.
-The information you provide for the reservation should be the identification you bring with you.
-The safety personnel reserve the right to check your identification upon arrival and the identification you have must match the one you provided with the reservation.
+For children 16 and younger we can use their birth date as their security information.
+Guests do need to bring the same identification with them on the tour so when checked by the security personnel it is the same given in the reservation.

 In the spirit of the remote wilderness, the overnight accommodations along the Dalton Highway consist of very basic rooms that are extremely austere by urban standards.
 There are NOT private bathrooms in the rooms.
 There are private toilet and shower stalls in separate men's and women's facilities that are shared among guests.
 Public telephones are available.
-At Coldfoot, guests stay at Coldfoot Camp and in Prudhoe Bay guests stay at Deadhorse Camp.
-At Deadhorse Camp, restrooms are located in a completely separate building from the guest rooms.
-Guests walk outside their room, across a gravel parking area, over to the Base Camp building, remove their shoes, and go upstairs to the restroom and shower facilities.
+At Coldfoot, guests stay at Coldfoot Camp and in Deadhorse guests stay at Deadhorse Camp.